 - Aligning intranet features with workforce behaviours improves adoption and ROI.

-Choosing the right intranet platform isn’t just a technology decision, it’s a people decision.
-Before reviewing product features or pricing, you need to understand who the platform is for.
-Your workforce should shape the selection process from the start.
-When the intranet doesn’t align with how employees actually work, adoption drops, communication suffers, and ROI disappears.
+Choosing an intranet isn’t just about technology—it’s about people.
+Before comparing features or pricing, define who the platform is for.
+When the intranet doesn’t match how employees work, adoption drops, communication suffers, and ROI disappears.

-Every team has distinct communication needs.
-A frontline operations team may rely on mobile access and real-time updates, while a legal or compliance department may prioritize document version control and governance.
-There’s no universal solution, only the right fit for your workforce.
+Every team works differently.
+For example, frontline staff need mobile access and real-time updates, while legal or compliance teams value version control and governance.
+There’s no single “best” intranet—only the best fit for your workforce.

 Tip: Use our free intranet survey questionnaire to identify communication gaps and employee pain points.